curateteaching/digitalpedagogy/keywords/interface.md

 Netprov, the text/image art game installed in social media platforms, is an ideal interface for teaching visual rhetoric, dramatic irony and mobility.
 Created as a collaboration across disciplines (art and writing) and across the country (Duluth and Los Angeles), Wittig and Marino teach students how to compose images, caption them, and collaborate with a large, crowdsourced group.
 Students and faculty author alongside each other.
 "Students have passive visual literacy.
 They understand natively how to compose shots; a Netprov activates that knowledge," Wittig notes.
 Netprov concepts should be immediately apprehensible in one definitive example.
 The image of Wittig taking a selfie of himself giving up technology while walking through the woods is a visually arresting, ironic, and mobile image.
 Netprovs look deceptively simple, but in fact they are literary games that require conceptual planning, image and Tweet build-up before installation, and game challenges issued mid-week to spur participation through the end of the installation.

 ## RELATED MATERIALS
+Digital Media and Learning Central, <http://dmlcentral.net/>

 Janelle Jenstad, "*Early Modern Map of London*: Open Pedagogical Partnerships" <http://mapoflondon.uvic.ca/pedagogical_partnership.htm>

-Alan Liu, "DH Tools Wiki" <http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244319/Digital%20Humanities%20Tools>
+Alan Liu, "DH Toychest" (DH "tools for project building") <http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244319/Digital%20Humanities%20Tools>

 Anne McGrail, "Digital Humanities at the Community College: a Commons" <https://dhatthecc.lanecc.edu/>

 Miriam Posner, "DH 101" <http://miriamposner.com/dh101f15/>

-Howard Rheingold, "The Peeragogy Handbook" <http://peeragogy.org/>

 ## WORKS CITED